 🥘 Step-by-step instructions

 These are the instructions for my base naan recipe, that uses all purpose flour, plain Greek yogurt and yeast.
 Where possible, I’ve noted substitutions for some of the other variants.
+You’ll activate the yeast, prepare and portion the dough and cook it on a cast iron skillet.

 Activate the yeast